The most common pushchair faults, you should know about as a new mum

 What about fingers getting trapped in the folding hinges?
 Young babies get their fingers trapped in the hinges sometimes.

-What about the pushchair harnesses, do they harness the child securely?
+# What about the pushchair harnesses, does it harness the child securely?

 Some young children who tried to escape from a pushchair that didn’t harness them securely either fell off or got entangled in the straps.